nus-cs2113-AY2122S1/tp/docs/UserGuide.md

 ```
 4. To get started, you can run the following commands:

-   - notes
+   - note
-   - schedules
+   - schedule
    - help
    - exit

-## Section: Notes
+## Section: Note

-### Accessing Notes
+### Accessing Note
 **Format:** `note`
-<br>Accessing the notes workspace
+<br>Accessing the note workspace
-After running the notes command, you can see the following:
+After running the note command, you can see the following:
 ```
 [] >>> note
 You have 0 note(s) inside this workspace

 Type any of  the following to get started: